Skip to main content

 The Flemish Government supports projects and initiatives in all kinds of areas which will make sure that sustainable choices are deliberate choices.

-The Flemish Department of Environment and Spatial Development focuses on pilot projects regarding Education for Sustainable Development and care for nature.
+The Flemish Department of Environment focuses on pilot projects regarding Education for Sustainable Development and care for nature.
 A platform and working groups for ‘green’ education in formal and non-formal education exists, i.e. in youth work.
 A whole series of actions are organised, e.g. to stimulate green camps, green infrastructure, more nature to play in, playing in woods….

 Educators’ support